We will keep this section as up to date as possible with your FAQ’s – Can’t see yours here? Contact us and we can help.

-Why do I need to become a part of The Somerville Foundation?
+Why do I need to become a part of Somerville Heart Foundation?

 If we have insufficient information about the people we’re supporting (eg if you’re only on our closed Facebook groups) then we cannot count them in our numbers when applying for grants and funding.
 In order to apply for all types of funding including The National Lottery, Trusts and Foundations and community fundraising, we need to be able to demonstrate the types and levels of support that patients access.

-If you access our mental health and wellbeing counselling, love reading our quarterly GUCH news, or simply enjoy the peer support this community provides you need to sign up to continue accessing these services.
+If you access our mental health and wellbeing counselling, love reading our quarterly UPBEAT, or simply enjoy the peer support this community provides you need to sign up to continue accessing these services.

 You can remain on our closed Facebook groups.
 However, until you sign up you won’t be able to access the wealth of resources in the dedicated area of our website or any other support we provide.

 The resources and support available are the same for all 3 tiers, friend, Supporter and Patron.
 We want everyone to be able to access our wealth of leaflets, quarterly newsletters, mental health & wellbeing counselling and more.